AuthUseCases/Flows/idp-service-auth.md

 Later the MobileApp intends to call a gated service and must trade in a valid id_token for access_tokens to the service.
 The FederatedIDP has no knowledge of the final intent.
 The service is the only entity that makes an association between an identity and the allowed services.

-The following [POC call](https://p7identityserver4.azurewebsites.net/docs/arbitrary_resource_owner.md) is used to mint the access_token to the locker.
+The following [POC call](https://p7identityserver4.azurewebsites.net/docs/arbitrary_resource_owner.md) is used to mint the access_token to some service.

 ![Sequence Diagram](15a645957682.png)